AviatrixSystems/Docs/HowTos/UCC_Release_Notes.rst

 2. Security
 --------------

+ - **PrivateS3** allows you to control S3 buckets access from on-prem over AWS Direct Connect private VIF without data leakage.
+To learn more, read `PrivateS3 FAQ <https://docs.aviatrix.com/HowTos/privateS3_workflow.html>`_
  - **Aviatrix Transit FireNet for Azure**
  - **Aviatrix Transit Gateway supports multiple TGW Security Domains**
  - **Check Point CloudGuard** can be launched from Aviatrix Controller for FireNet use case.
  - **Fortinet FortGate** can be launched from Aviatrix Controller for FireNet use case.
- - **Secure S3 Transfer** allows you to leverage Direct Connect to access S3 buckets while preventing data leakage.
  - **FireNet Fail Close** provides an option to FireNet gateway to drop packets when no firewall instances are attached.

 3. Operation